 Spring flooding and high river based on snow melt could delay the start of the project.

-Page 2 of 2 - Once the project is completed the transfer of the bridge from the county to the City of Redwood Falls would continue,
+Once the project is completed the transfer of the bridge from the county to the City of Redwood Falls would continue,

 Rabenberg admitted the process has been a long one, but it was important to ensure it was done the right way.